Horseshoeoverlook/About-me-/README.md

 # About-me-
 This is just a way for you too know about me!
-{T, C, V, L, F, P, L, L, R, K, M <33 }
+{T<3,R,L,L,F,P,K,R,V}
 I LOVE MY BF!!

-I'm Usually as any EPIC the musical pony with this github linked or MC Jams, Minecraft myths and such.
+I'm Usually as any minecraft media pony with this github linked

-☆ | Name: My Irl Name Is Arthur!
+☆ | Name: My real Name Is Arthur

 ☆ | Nicknames: Metalsphere -My Usual Username In Anything- || Artie